akheron/typera/README.md

 function ok<Body, Headers extends OptionalHeaders>(body: Body, headers: Headers): Ok<Body, Headers>
 ```

-All response types have the `Body` and `Headers` type parameters, both
+All response types have the `Body` and `Headers` type parameters.
+With
+other than [redirect responses](#redirects), both default to
-defaulting to `undefined`.
-All response constructor functions have the
+`undefined`.
+All response constructor functions have the same 3
-same 3 signatures.
+signatures.

 Here's a list of most common responses: